laravel-honda/pushed-resources/README.md

 ## Octane

-This package is not compatible with Octane but could easily be by just clearing the injected resources after each request.
-However, I have no plan to support it until we fully migrate to PHP 8.
-I'd accept a PR with tests
+This package is compatible with Laravel Octane.

 ## Credits